 \section{Introduction}

-Dust is an important component of the interstellar and intergalactic medium, which interacts with the stellar radiation.
+Dust is an important component of the interstellar medium (ISM) and intergalactic medium (IGM), which interacts with the stellar radiation.
 Dust grains absorb and scatter the starlight and reemit the absorbed energy at infrared, far-infrared and microwave wavelengths \citep{Mathis1990, Schlegel1998, Calzetti2000, Draine2003, Draine2011, Vavrycuk2018}.
 Since galaxies contain interstellar dust, they lose their transparency and become opaque.
 The most transparent galaxies are elliptical, while the spiral and irregular galaxies are more opaque, when more than 40\% of light of stars in galaxies is absorbed by the galactic dust \citep{Calzetti2001, Holwerda2005b, Holwerda2007, Finkelman2008, Lisenfeld2008}.
 Similarly, the Universe is not transparent but partially opaque due to ambient cosmic dust.
 Absorption of light by intergalactic dust grains produces cosmic opacity, which is spatially dependent and varies with frequency and redshift \citep{Aguirre1999a, Aguirre2000, Corasaniti2006, Vavrycuk2018, Vavrycuk2019}.
 It can be measured by dust reddening being particularly appreciable at close distance from galaxies and in intracluster space \citep{Chelouche2007, Muller2008, Menard2010a}. \citet{Menard2010a} correlated the brightness of $\approx$85.000 quasars at $z > 1$ with the position of $24 \times 10^{6}$ galaxies at $z \approx 0.3$ derived from the Sloan Digital Sky Survey, and found an averaged intergalactic attenuation $A_V$ to about 0.03 mag.